diegobit/DRIPS/docs/RFC-CCS.md

 ## Protocol description

+During the entire procedure we can receive KeepAlive messages.
+We use these to update the cache of the vehicles in the network.
+Each vehicle in the cache must expire after a specific interval of time which must obviously be greater than the interval at which KeepAlive messages are sent.

+The cache expiration time and the interval at which KeepAlive messages are sent are left as implementation choices.

 Let's suppose the following:

   1. the vehicle _A_ has detected with the visual subsystem all the other